socieboy/jupiter/README.md

 composer global require "socieboy/jupiter-installer=~1.0"
 ```

-Next, create a new Laravel application and install Jupiter:
+Next, create a new Laravel application and install Jupiter.
 ```
 laravel new application